tomasgdc/SmartCameraSystem-UE4/README.md

 ![image](https://user-images.githubusercontent.com/10357361/214296235-6800bf13-aaf0-4f19-a856-d986c05a288e.png)

 # Why we would want to have it?
 It could be  used in multiplayer game as spectator camera which would always go to an area that has most amount of players.
-As you know, an area that most amount of players always has most amount of action going on.
+As you know, an area that has most amount of players, will always have most amount of action going on that you would not want to miss it.

 # Camera AI Actor